Fading Light and Sluggish Flight:

 In spite of the disruptive impact of FOA, there are also examples of intention facilitating an intensification of the perception of light and an ability to move about in the dreamscape with greater freedom.
 What explains the differences in these seemingly dichotomous outcomes?
 In addition to Muldoon’s description of two distinct forms of intention, Leslie Farber (1968) divides volition into the “first” and the “second” will.
 Farber’s “first will” corresponds to Muldoon’s “active will,” and his “second will” approximates Muldoon’s “passive will.”
 Farber argues from a psychological standpoint, that while the first will is active in virtually all of our practical, goal-oriented pursuits, it cannot do the work of the second will, which relates to the deeper directions of one’s life—to love, and to purpose.

 Based on Muldoon’s and Farber’s models pertaining to two forms of volition, and my own observations as a lucid dreamer, one can see that a two-dimensional model of consciousness based on FOA and RIA to denote restrictive and facilitative modes of lucid dream awareness, respectively, makes sense.
-How this two-dimensional model might map onto contemporary models of brain function, including hemispheric specialization (McGilchrist, 2009) is, of course, a fertile avenue of inquiry, even though any attempt to anchor these processes runs the risk of reductionism.
-Nonetheless, what McGilchrist refers to as “left-shift” and “right-shift” thinking may coincide, at least generally speaking, with FOA and RIA.
+How this two-dimensional model might map onto contemporary models of brain function, including hemispheric specialization (McGilchrist, 2009) is, of course, a fertile avenue of inquiry.
+What McGilchrist refers to as “left-shift” and “right-shift” thinking may coincide, at least generally speaking, with FOA and RIA.
 Drawing the distinction between these two modes, Ellis states, “This way of approaching the world is relational and phenomenological, and differs from the goal directed left-shifted tendency to value only those things that can put to our personal use” (2020).
+From this standpoint, RIA would represent a superior mode of awareness in the lucid state from the standpoint of achieving positive relational experiences.

 FOA is, of course, essential to life itself.
 During the “orienting response” (Sokolov, Spinks, Naatanen, & Lyytinen, 2002), we apprehend, compare, and contrast novel phenomena with prior experience, incorporate it into an expanding array of prior experience, and thus habituate to its novelty.
 This state of mind effectively sets us apart from what we are contemplating, in order to comprehend and categorize novel sensory experience.